genesis-community/bosh-genesis-kit/MANUAL.md

 ## Deploying on an existing BOSH director

-The more common way of deploying a new BOSH environment is under an existing proto-BOSH director.
-You will often have a separate BOSH director for each environment you're using, such as sandbox, dev, qa and prod, on which you will deploy the bosh deployments used by those environment (cf, blacksmith, prometheus, etc...)
+The more common way of deploying a new BOSH environment is under an existing management BOSH director.
+You will often have a separate BOSH director for each environment you're using, such as sandbox, dev, qa and prod, on which you will deploy the bosh deployments used by those environments (cf, blacksmith, prometheus, etc.).

-You begin the same way as you would for the proto-BOSH, except when asked if its a proto-BOSH, respond no.  You will then be asked the name of the BOSH director's environment that will be used to deploy your new BOSH director.
+You begin the same way as you would for the management BOSH, except when asked if it's a management BOSH, respond no.  You will then be asked the name of the BOSH director's environment that will be used to deploy your new BOSH director.
 This cannot be the same name as the new environment, for the obvious reason.
 This will be stored in the environment file under `genesis.bosh-env`.

 You will then proceed through the same process as the `create-env` version above.